daaf/derekfarr/content/docs/articles/wireguard-remote-access.md

 My solution?
 Use [Wireguard](https://www.wireguard.com/) to create a secure <abbr title="Virtual Private Network">VPN</abbr> tunnel to my home server, allowing me to access my self-hosted apps from anywhere.

 ## Requirements
-This article describes how to create a bare-bones Wireguard setup that satifies my simple requirements:
+This article describes how to create a bare-bones Wireguard setup that satisfies my basic requirements:
 - I need access to resources on a single server.
 I don't need to access anything else on my home network or on the internet through the tunnel.
 - I must be able to use my phone as the "client" to access the server.